gsantoro/blog/content/posts/cka exam tips.md

 	- add the alias `alias kn='f() { [ "$1" ] && kubectl config set-context --current --namespace $1 || kubectl config view --minify | grep namespace | cut -d" " -f6 ; } ; f'` and use it via `kn <namespace>`
 - When writing a manifest for a question use the file format `<question number>.<resource>.yaml` .
 For example `1.pod.yaml` to store a manifest for a pod for question number 1.
 This way you can leave a question partially answered and go back to it later.
 - Before editing a manifest provided by the environment, `back it up` first with the file format `<question number>.manifest.yaml.bak` so that you can map the manifest to the question.
 - If you are asked to create bash scripts do not bother adding the `shebang` sequence `#!/usr/bin/env bash` or add execution permissions via chmod.
-This is a waste of time, since scripts will be executed via `sh script.sh`
+This is a waste of time since scripts will be executed via `sh script.sh`
 - `Official documentation` links are provided for each question with the question description.
 This will save you from searching the relevant page yourself.
-Unfortunately you might not being able to find the most relevant documentation in those provided links
+Unfortunately, you might not be able to find the most relevant documentation in those provided links
 - The official Kubernetes documentation has `external links` pointing to other domains.
 Since you are not allowed to browse links other than `kubernetes.io`, and this requirement is currently not enforced via the browser, Before opening a link, point your mouse over the link to inspect the domain in the status bar before opening it.
 I accidentally opened some external links during my exams but closed them immediately.
 - Useful `documentation pages` to have open in Firefox:
 	- [cheatsheet](https://kubernetes.io/docs/reference/kubectl/cheatsheet/)
 - You can `flag` a question to go back later in the exam environment
 	- No need to use the provided text editor to remember which questions you skipped or to write them down on a file
-	- Don't get stuck trying answering difficult questions, skip them to solve the easier ones.
+	- Don't get stuck trying to answer difficult questions, skip them to solve the easier ones.
 You can always go back to them
-- The environment provides you with a `calculator and a text editor` for note taking.
+- The environment provides you with a `calculator and a text editor` for note-taking.
 I didn't use any of that.
 - Useful keymaps
 	- `SHIFT + CTRL + T` to open a new tab in the terminal
 	- `SHIFT + CTRL + C` and `SHIFT + CTRL + V` to copy and paste